-On 30 November the carabinieri released Ruffini after he spent ten days in custody, according to an official source.
-This followed a ruling by the court of appeal in Milan which considered that there was no need to keep Ruffini in custody more than ten days.
+On 30 November the Carabinieri released Ruffini after he had spent ten days in custody, according to an official source.
+This followed a ruling by the Court of Appeal in Milan which considered that there was no need to keep Ruffini in custody for more than ten days.
 However, his transfer to France, as requested by the investigating judge, might still be executed.

-The Italian newspaper Stampa Reggiana first reported that the carabinieri in the town of Castelnovo Monti, not far from Ruffini's residence in Reggio Emilia, had arrested an unnamed "77-year-old art critic" living there, wanted by French police for "fraud, money laundering and forgery of works of art", according to an arrest warrant dated 14 July 2019.
-All this information corresponded to Ruffini and the warrant for his arrest.
+The Italian newspaper Stampa Reggiana first reported that the Carabinieri in the town of Castelnovo ne' Monti, not far from Ruffini's residence in Reggio Emilia, had arrested an unnamed "77-year-old art critic" living there, wanted by French police for "fraud, money laundering and forgery of works of art", according to an arrest warrant dated 14 July 2019.
+All this information corresponded to Ruffini and the European warrant for his arrest issued by a Paris judge, Aude Buresi.
 Ruffini's identity was later confirmed by local media.

-"Having learnt from the newspapers that he was wanted, the person concerned, through his lawyer, informed the commander of the Castelnovo Monti that he wanted to turn himself in, and so he did, presenting himself in the late morning to the local carabinieri", Stampa Reggiana's report says.
+"Having learned from the newspapers that he was wanted, the person concerned, through his lawyer, informed the commander of the Castelnovo Monti unit that he wanted to turn himself in, and so he did, presenting himself in the late morning to the Carabinieri," wrote Stampa Reggiana.